Alquila/TeamTripleABachelor/README.md

 * To run the normal version with 2^16 guesses do the following:
     * go to ``ciphertext_only_attack_test.go`` and check that line 242 is not commented out, but line 241 is.
     * The run in the terminal: go test -timeout 0 -run TestCiphertextOnlyAttack
-    * Expect that the code might run up to 7 and a half hours.
+    * Expect that the code might run up 4 hours.

+If you want to run both attacks simply run the file: ``run_attacks_test.go``

 NOTE: All tests were run on a MacBook Pro with a 2,3 GHz 8-Core Intel Core i9 CPU, and 16 GB 2667 MHz DDR4 RAM, and lastly, an internal Intel UHD Graphics 630 1536 MB GPU.